Before the Hurricane

 Before the Hurricane (translit.
-Qarishkhlis tsin, Burevestnik in Russian) is a 1924 Georgian black-and-white silent film directed by Kote Marjanishvili based on a script by Shalva Dadiani.
+Qarishkhlis tsin, Burevestnik in Russian) is a 1924 Soviet-era Georgian black-and-white silent film directed by Kote Marjanishvili based on a script by Shalva Dadiani.

 Plot

 The film is set in 1905 in a textile factory in Tiflis where two friends are working, Lado and Tade.
 Lado falls in love with Tade's sister, Tasya.
 Prince Rostam orders his servants to bring her to him.
 The friends manage to free the girl and after this they become part of the revolutionary underground ...